 Taryn has always been heavily involved in public service.
 In 1990, she won an award at the Shepherd Spinal Center for the most volunteer hours and was asked to give a speech to the staff and patients.
 She served on her children’s public school PTA where she chaired the annual publication of the school’s art & literary magazine and implemented and ran the spirit club for the students to focus on student spirit, confidence, ownership, and leadership.

-Taryn has been on her 1,200 home neighborhood board for the past seven years where she has accomplished much as president, membership chair, and website tech from raising $33,000 in private funds to purchase an official city police car for her community and pay the police $150,000 annually to keep her neighborhood safe.
+Taryn served on the Mt.
+Paran-Northside Citizens Association board for seven years where she accomplished much as president, membership chair, and website tech from raising $33,000 in private funds to purchase an official city police car for her community and pay the police $150,000 annually to keep her neighborhood safe.
+She is currently serving on the boards of the Vinings Village Homeowner's Association, the association responsible for community security, and is president elect of the Vinings Village Historical Preservation Society, which raises funds to preserve the integrity of historical Vinings.
 Taryn was on the board that opened the doors of a new state charter school that is in its second year and gives parents choice in education.
 She also joined the Board of Equalization on her neighbors’ behalf to delve into relevant property tax issues and find solutions.
-Taryn was also recently appointed to a newly formed county sex trafficking task force created to tackle an issue that is plaguing metro Atlanta and its families.
+Taryn was also appointed and serves on the Fulton county sex trafficking task force created to tackle an issue that is plaguing metro Atlanta and its families.

 Taryn is a member of the Church of the Apostles where she has attended church for the past 30+ years.
 She is married to Pete Bowman and has three children, Annabelle (16), Noelle (14), and Daley (13).
 She has two rescue dogs, Spirit and Ginger.
 She is also endorsed by the ultimate Dawgs, Vince and Barbara Dooley.